Robinhood lets AI agents trade shares and make credit card purchases for customers

 Article Excerpt

-From source RSS / original summaryRobinhood now lets customers connect AI agents like Anthropic's Claude to a separate investment account via MCP.
+From source RSS / original summaryRobinhood now lets customers connect AI agents like Anthropic's Claude to a separate investment account via .
 The agents can trade stocks on their own.
 US brokerage regulator FINRA already flags such agents as a new risk area, warning about unchecked decisions.
 Robinhood itself admits the product isn't for everyone.
 The article Robinhood lets AI agents trade shares and make credit card purchases for customers appeared first on The Decoder.

 Want this in your inbox every morning?